 Summary in a few lines:

-Here is a stunning 1 carat VS2 G color diamond on James Allen, or this astonishing A CUT ABOVE® on Whiteflash with G color as well, can you tell they are not colorless?
+Here is a stunning 1 carat VS2 G color diamond on James Allen, or this astonishing A CUT ABOVE® on Whiteflash with G color as well, can you tell if they exhibit any yellow color?

 Let’s break this into pieces.